 We’ve had a number of clients who’ve fallen in love with the traditional features of their period home, however are unhappy with the size and layout of their kitchen.
 Traditionally, Georgian & Victorian households pushed their kitchens (the servants’ domain) to the back of the house behind the stairs, in the basements or in a totally separate wing if space permitted.
 Kitchens were designed solely as functional spaces – with doorways placed strategically to avoid draught getting to the fire, and windows placed high up towards the ceiling providing an exit path for hot air.
 Kitchens were not intended to be used by their owner, so hardly any investment was put into making them comfortable, visually interesting spaces.
 It was only when the lady of the house began to take on the duties of the household as servants’ wages rose to unaffordable amounts that the future of the kitchen started to look brighter.

-A successful kitchen – regardless of style, is one that utilizes natural light, clever space planning and a collage of textures to complement or contrast the remainder of the house.
-When it comes to designing a kitchen, we like to guide our clients through the process with us – starting with floorplan options alongside ideas for materials and colours whilst considering different kitchen styles.
-Perhaps you feel that it’s time for a complete upgrade but are having trouble visualizing what your new kitchen could look and feel like or perhaps you would like to transform you existing kitchen on a budget but are not sure how to begin.
-Take a look at our recent kitchen design work below and our full portfolio here.
+A successful kitchen – regardless of style, is one that utilises natural light, clever space planning and a collage of textures to complement or contrast the remainder of the house.
+When it comes to designing a kitchen, we like to guide our clients through the process with us – starting with layout options alongside ideas for materials and colours whilst considering different kitchen styles.

 High Barnet – moodboard

 Forest Hill Kitchen Extension- space planning options

 Forest Hill – technical floorplan & 3D Visuals

 Forest Hill – moodboard & samples